 Sometimes, name changes aren't as bowdlerized as you may think.
-There's the Castle in the Sky example listed on this page, and other examples such as Chi-Chi being changed in Latin America and Portuguese-speaking countries.
-No, this was done because "Chi-Chi" is regional slang for "Breasts" and "Urine" in Portuguese.
-Would you really think it's a good idea to have a character named "Breasts" or "Urine" in a show meant for children and teenagers?
+There's the Castle in the Sky example listed on this page, and other examples such as Chi-Chi being changed in Latin America.
+No, this was done because "Chi-Chi" is regional slang for "Breasts".
+Would you really think it's a good idea to have a character named "Breasts" in a show meant for children and teenagers?
 Though it's also slang for "breasts" in Japanese, so it certainly got used in a childrens' show in Japan and would have been a Lucky Translation if it had been kept.

 There are more misblamings in Sailor Moon.
 The fifth season was not dubbed due to Toei not wanting to sell the rights, not because of the Starlights.

 DiC and Cloverway are often blamed for the dubbing of Sailor Moon when in fact Optimum Productions is responsible for most of how the dub turned out.

 DiC, Cloverway and Optimum are all blamed for the numerous inconsistencies in the dub (particularly in terms of terminology, such as attacks and plot-important objects).
 Actually the one most probably guilty for those is Toei Animation itself — the company is infamous for giving other countries English scripts that are inconsistent and full of mistranslations.